UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

             $natrule.SetAttribute("Protocol", $Protocol)
         }
     }
+    ```

-Now you could run `Get-FirewallDetails $Config` to make the results more export-friendly
+    You can then run `Get-FirewallDetails $Config` to make the results more export-friendly.

-10. You can export this data to a CSV file, by entering a command such as:
+10. To export this data to a CSV file, enter a command such as:

         $Config.Firewall | Export-csv -path c:\users\myaccount\desktop\firewallrules.csv